csiro-robotics/SpectralGV/README.md

 <details>
   <summary><b>Demo</b></summary><br/>

-  This demo script re-creates the results of Tab.
-2 in our paper on the KITTI360 09 dataset.
+  This demo re-creates the results of Tab.
+2 and Fig. 3 in our paper on the KITTI-360 09 dataset.
 It outputs results for place recognition both with and without re-ranking using SpectralGV, RANSAC-GV and alpha-QE.
   - Download the demo data (~75 MB) from Dropbox [here](https://www.dropbox.com/sh/qj5l2dh6gvm81a1/AAA32JqPMnQTuELPodY14xETa?dl=0):
   ```bash
   cd demo